aymericbeaumet/blog/_drafts/prevent-chromedp-chromium-zombie-processes-from-stacking.md

 _, errB := exec.Command("pkill", "-g", strconv.Itoa(os.Getpid()), "Chromium").Output()
 ```

 This works.
-But I don't really find this elegant as we are expecting at least
+But I don't really find this elegant as we expect at least half of
-half of the `pkill` commands to fail.
+the `pkill` commands to fail.
 Can we take it one step further?
-Let's
+Let's have a look
-have a look at `man pkill`:
+at `man pkill`:

 ```
 -g pgrp     Restrict matches to processes with a process group ID in the comma-separated list